MicrosoftDocs/visualstudio-docs/docs/ide/step-9-review-comment-and-test-your-code.md

 -   To go to the next tutorial step, see [Step 10: Write code for additional buttons and a check box](../ide/step-10-write-code-for-additional-buttons-and-a-check-box.md).

--   To return to the previous tutorial step, see [Step 8: Write code for the show a picture Button event handler](../ide/step-8-write-code-for-the-show-a-picture-button-event-handler.md).
+-   To return to the previous tutorial step, see [Step 8: Write code for the show a picture button event handler](../ide/step-8-write-code-for-the-show-a-picture-button-event-handler.md).